 We can’t stress enough that these predictions are exactly that.
 This is speculation, pure and simple.
 It’s informed by our experiences, not by any sort of insider information.
 We’re more than happy to offer a money-back guarantee (on our advice, not your tickets) should our predictions prove incorrect, though! 😉

 Which days are your favorites for doing Mickey’s Very Merry Christmas Party?
 Do you have any experiences that contradict or support our advice?
 When are you planning to go this year?
-Hearing from you is half the fun, so please share your thoughts on these questions, or anything else, in the comments!
+Do you agree or disagree with our advice?
+Any questions we can help you answer?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!